 Our shoot covered three products using motion control cameras and device rigs.
 This allowed us to shoot extra lighting passes to catch interesting shapes and apply a finishing coat of magic.

 Meanwhile, Psyop's wizards were concocting simulations and animations that bent the laws of physics and playfully subverted expectations.
 In the end, we loved how all these elements came together to create the eclectic finished piece.

 The Xbox One X has the most computational horsepower under the hood of any gaming console yet.
 But instead of talking about GPUs and teraflops, they wanted to communicate how that power makes you feel.
-Your pulse quickens and emotions are heightened with more true to life color and resolution.
+Your pulse quickens and emotions are heightened when games showcase more true to life color and resolution.

 Starting with shoots in San Francisco and Montreal, editing in LA, and VFX in New York, this project had many talented hands helping it along.
 Thanks to our DP Christophe Collette and an amazing crew in Montreal, we hustled through a two day shoot with 9 actors and 8 sets.

 The edit was its own beast, and Psyop stayed flexible to changes while stitching our live action and game worlds with effects and seamless camera moves.
 Hats off to the whole team!